-Individually, most people could not afford to invest in a range of shares in Japan, North America, Europe and UK and also invest in a shopping centre in Timbuctoo and a factory unit in Edinburgh.
+Individually, most people could not afford to invest in a range of shares in Japan, North America, Europe and the UK and also invest in a shopping centre in Timbuctoo and a factory unit in Wales.

 Most people do not have the expertise or the time either.

 This is where your money is pooled with that of other investors to buy certain assets.